Lynnette Hafken, MA, IBCLC

 To know if you are producing this amount, you can do one of these two things: (1) 24 hours of weighted feeds with a scale accurate to 2 g (you will probably have to rent it, as most commercial scales do not have this level of accuracy); (2) pump and bottle-feed for 24 hours with a high-quality double electric breast pump.

-You may have heard that babies are more effective than pumps at emptying the breasts.
+You may have heard that "babies are more effective than pumps."
 For most mother–baby pairs, pumping is in fact just as effective as the baby; this scientific review of evidence on breast pumps reported that “a healthy breastfeeding infant removes approximately 80% of the total ingested human milk volume in 5 minutes, and an efficient breast pump removes 85% of the available milk in the breast in 15 minutes.”

-So the baby may be quicker, but the end result is about the same.
+So the well-nursing baby may be quicker, but the end result is about the same.
+A pump may even be better in some cases; pumps don't get tired, which is important if your baby is not transferring milk well.

 (Occasionally a mother who is exclusively breastfeeding and not used to pumping will have a hard time getting milk to flow with a pump, but for the majority of mothers, pumping provides a good estimate of milk production.)